mdemuth/hyper-item/README.md

-# hyper-item: a hypermedia specification
+# Hyper-Item: a hypermedia specification

 Your input is appreciated.
 Feel free to file a GitHub Issue, a Pull Request, or contact me on Twitter [@MarioDemuth](https://twitter.com/MarioDemuth).
 Thank you!